TahaRhidouani/geoguessr-bot/README.md

 ### Main features:

-- Neural Network trained on over 50,000 Google Streetview images
+- Neural network trained on over 50,000 Google Streetview images
-- Better perfoming than the average human with 50% accuracy for guessing correct country, and gets over 2000 pts in geoguessr with 75% accuracy
+- Better performing than the average human with 50% accuracy for guessing correct country, and gets over 2000 pts in geoguessr with 75% accuracy
 - The bot can automatically start a local game (Free) or a multiplayer game (Requires a geoguessr Pro account)
 - Option to manually feed an image, and returns the corresponding country and coordinates